Cartan Actions of Higher Rank Abelian Groups and their Classification: Exotic examples of Cartan actions

-The classical Katok-Spatzier Conjecture \ref{conjecture:Katok-Spatzier} is stated for Anosov, and does not require them to be totally Anosov actions.
 In most results in the theory (including the results of this paper), the totally Anosov condition assumed.
-In fact, the only results in which Anosov and not totally Anosov is assumed are \cite{Hertz,RH-W}.
-For rank one actions, it is easy to see that these conditions are equivalent.
-Here we show that for higher-rank actions, Anosov does not imply totally Anosov.
-Note that this is not a counterexample to the conjecture, since the example we construct has a rank one factor.
+In fact, the only results in which Anosov and not totally Anosov is assumed are \cite{Hertz,RH-W}, which are for $\Z^k$ actions where a topological conjugacy can be deduced.
+For rank one actions, it is easy to see that Anosov and totally Anosov are equivalent.
+Here we give a simple construction to show that for higher-rank actions, Anosov does not imply totally Anosov.
 We will produce an example below, assume it is totally Anosov, and get a contradiction.

 Fix some cocompact $\Gamma \subset SL(2,\R)$, let $X = SL(2,\R) / \Gamma$ and $Y = X \times X$.
 Let $v_i$, $i = 1,2$ be the vector fields generated by $ \in \mf{sl}(2,\R)$ in the first and second factor of $Y$, respectively.
 Let $\varphi : X \to \R$ be a function which has an average of 0, and not cohomologous to a constant.
 Let $w_1(x_1,x_2) = v_1 + \varphi(x_1)v_2$ and $w_2(x_1,x_2) = v_2$.
 Notice that: